tzwenn/MathGenealogy/Readme.md

 ##Usage##

 It's not very straightforward yet, but if you like to use this programm visit the Mathematics Genealogy Project's [website](http://genealogy.math.ndsu.nodak.edu/) and search for the desired mathematician.
-Copy his or her id from the URL (e.g. Leonhard Euler) would be identified by `id.php?id=38586`.
-Let the program first download his ancestry, then generate a `.dot` file.
+Copy his or her id from the URL (e.g. Leonhard Euler would be represented by `id.php?id=38586`).
+Let the program first download his ancestry, then generate a DOT language file.

 ```bash
 $ ./genealogy.py --search 38586